 Also, when thinking about financial freedom, I want to make sure that I have at least 6 month’s worth of savings in an easily accessible and highly liquid form.

 Why?
-So that in the event of an emergency that results in an unexpected expenditure, I am prepared to pay it without totally disrupting, or worse, even dismantling, the financial situation that I find myself in.
+So that in the event of an emergency that results in an unexpected expenditure, I am prepared to pay it without totally disrupting, or worse, dismantling the financial situation I find myself in.

 But, things like an appropriate amount of emergency savings, one’s lifestyle expense expectations, one’s target retirement date, the yield that someone feels comfortable living off of (generally speaking, the higher one’s portfolio yields, the most risk they’re facing), and the savings rate required to amass enough capital within a set amount of time to generate one’s target yield will all highly individualized.

 These personal finance metrics will vary from person to person depending on lifestyle choices in the past, present, and future.